Anshumalin/LendingClubCaseStudy/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project is based on upGrad course material on Exploratory Data Analysis.

+- Stackoverflow for all the seaborn and matplot commands .

 ## Contact